 SMARTer cDNA synthesis starts with nanogram amounts of total RNA or mRNA.
 A modified oligo(dT) primer (the 3' SMART CDS Primer IIA) primes the first-strand synthesis reaction (Figure 1).
-When SMARTScribe[TM] RT reaches the 5' end of the mRNA, the enzyme's terminal transferase activity adds a few additional nucleotides to the 3' end of the cDNA.
+When SMARTScribeTM RT reaches the 5' end of the mRNA, the enzyme's terminal transferase activity adds a few additional nucleotides to the 3' end of the cDNA.
 The SMARTer Oligonucleotide (base-pairs with the non-template nucleotide stretch, creating an extended template.
 SMARTScribe RT then switches templates and continues replicating to the end of the oligonucleotide (Chenchik et al., 1998).
 The resulting full-length, single-stranded (ss) cDNA contains the complete 5' end of the mRNA, as well as sequences that are complementary to the SMARTer Oligonucleotide.
 In cases where the RT pauses before the end of the template, the addition of nucleotides is much less efficient than with full-length cDNA-RNA hybrids, thus the overhang needed for base-pairing with the SMARTer Oligonucleotide is absent.
 The SMARTer anchor sequence and the poly A sequence serve as universal priming sites for end-to-end cDNA amplification.
 In contrast, cDNA without these sequences, such as prematurely terminated cDNAs, contaminating genomic DNA, or cDNA transcribed from poly A- RNA, will not be exponentially amplified.
 However, truncated RNAs that are present in poor quality RNA starting material will be amplified, and will contaminate the final cDNA library.

-If you have a sufficient amount of RNA, we recommend using the SMARTer Fluorescent Probe Amplification Kit (Cat.
-No. 634930).
-The SMARTer Fluorescent Probe Amplification Kit allows you to generate probes starting with 2 ng of total RNA at a concentration \geq 0.6 ng/μl.
+If you have <2 ng of total RNA or a very dilute sample, we recommend using the SMARTer Pico Fluorescent Probe Amplification Kit (Cat.
+No. 634931).
+SMARTer Pico allows you to synthesize high-quality cDNA from as little as 1 ng of total RNA at extremely low concentration (as low as 20 pg/μl) or from a very diluted sample.